Lady's Slipper - Pink

 Zones: 3-8 (2-9)

-Our plants are not collected from the wild, and are propagated from root divisions of plants in our collection.
+Our plants are not collected from the wild, and are laboratory propagated or from root divisions of plants in our collection.

 Height: 4" - 10"